Andrey0811/simple_editor/README.md

   'a'| move the object in left
   's'| move the object in down
-  mouse wheel| approach/distance of the object move vouse | turn object
+  mouse wheel| approach/distance of the object move mouse | turn object

   ## How it install:
   * git clone https://github.com/Andrey0811/simple_editor.git